 Quite often, dryness is observed but can be solved very easily with a lubricant, suppositories, lubricating condoms or even saliva.

 Extremely rarely can surgery change the sensitivity of the clitoris or vagina due to changes in the nerve pathways.
-There is no need to worry, it will just take a little experimentation for you and your partner to rediscover these love zones.
+There is no need to worry, it will just take a little experimentation for you and your partner to re-map these love zones.

-Finally, in the case of complete rectal removal, you may experience discomfort with some postures because the rectum supports the vagina during sex but again this is not a problem as there are countless postures that you just have to try.
+Finally, in the case of complete rectal removal, you may experience discomfort with some sexual positions because the rectum supports the vagina during sex but again this is not a problem as there are countless postures that you just have to try.
 Usually those that don’t weigh down the stoma area are preferred.

 Especially for men